DallanQ/lotr_duel_for_middle_earth/PlayersAid.md

 When you play a Landmark tile, ignore the additional Coin cost.

-> image of  Land mark tile with an arrow on it moving in a clockwise direction
+> image of  Landmark tile with an arrow on it moving in a clockwise direction

 When you play a Landmark tile, take another turn after finishing this one.